EAFIT-AACS/assigment2-samuel-calderon-matias-monsalve/README.md

 The string 'aaaaabb' is REJECTED by the PDA.

-The third algorithm takes the strings validated in Algorithm 2 and displays the derivation process for each string.
+The third algorithm takes the strings generated in Algorithm 1 and displays the derivation process for each string.
 For strings that are accepted, it shows the steps to derive them using the grammar rules.
-For strings that are rejected, it performs the same process but ends with a message stating that the derivation could not be completed successfully.
-When you run ALGORITHM_3_LFCO_2025_MS, the output will show detailed derivation steps for each string.
+For strings that are rejected, first, it displays a message informing the user that the string can not be derived correctly, then it performs the same process but ends with the remaining string that could not be derived, instead of END.
+When you run nombrearchivo, the output will show detailed derivation steps for each string.
 Example output:

 1    S                             aabb
 2    aSb                           ab